naneko/Polyphony/README.md

 # Polyphony
-A more robust implmemntation of PluralKit that hooks into the PluralKit API
+A more robust implementation of PluralKit that hooks into the PluralKit API

+# How to Run
+Create a `.env` file to set your environment variables.
+Polyphony takes all of it's configuration in the form of environment variables.

+- `DEBUG` - Python Boolean, Activates Debug Mode
+- `TOKEN` - Discord Bot Token
+- `DATABASE_URI` - Location of the SQLite database ([See more info here](https://docs.python.org/3/library/sqlite3.html))
+- `MESSAGE_CACHE_SIZE` - How many recent messages are stored in memory for each instance (only message IDs are stored)

 # Contributing
 Do it right the first time and follow these guidelines.